beadsland/fixTracks/README.md

 ### Scanning Files
   1. Trigger StopIteration in `scanUntrackedFiles.py`
+  2. Migrate to pure GUID _id scheme

 ### iTunes to CouchDB
   1. Refactor couch.database from `transferLibrary.py`
   2. Use bulk uploads rather than individual saves
-  3. Determine elegant solution for storing python-language Views to CouchDB
+  3. Test elegant solution for storing python-language Views to CouchDB
-  4. Use batch iteration backed by bulk downloads
-  5. Common lazydict to cull down to deleted tracks
+  4. Common lazydict to cull down to deleted tracks
+  5. Use batch iteration backed by bulk downloads
+  6. Only submit uploads on json diff

 ### Commandline UX
   1. View of undeleted tracks for progress of `transferLibrary.py`